 The Planning & Development Services has deployed an online Geographic Information System (GIS) research tool that allows the public to research the Zoning attributes of property.

 You will need the property address or Assessor Parcel Number (APN) to use the LUEG GIS tool.
-Click the link below to access this new resource:

 Update: June 2nd, 2008: The e-mail application system for online permit applications has been replaced by an improved automated system.
 Please see above for information on KivaNet Citizen.

 ONLINE EMAIL-IN BUILDING PERMIT APPLICATIONS FOR